gnolang/gno/docs/concepts/standard-library/banker.md

 You can access the Banker from within the `std` namespace by calling `std.GetBanker(<BankerType>)` in your package/realm.

-The Banker API can be found in [Banker Reference].
+The Banker API can be found in under the `std` package [reference](../../reference/standard-library.md).